sveltia/sveltia-cms/README.md

 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65], ignoring the `search` configuration option.
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Sorting, filtering and grouping of entries is done instantly without reloading the entire content.
-- Using caching and lazy loading techniques.
+- Uses caching and lazy loading techniques.
 A list of repository files is stored locally for faster startup and bandwidth savings.
 - Thumbnails of assets, including videos and PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].
 - No typing lag on input widgets, especially within nested lists and objects[^77].